Karim-Ayman1O3S8M/SPI-Slave-Protocol-using-Verilog/README.md

 ## Design Specifications

-The design of the DSP48A1 slice in the Spartan-6 FPGA involves several critical components and configurations, outlined as follows:
+The design of the SPI slave protocol involves several critical components and configurations, outlined as follows:

 ## Data Ports